 Investing, on the other hand, I call the “eighth wonder of the world” compound interest.
 This means that, once you have created that emergency fund, you can then make it grow even further by investing in longer-term instruments.

-In the end, it all starts with small practical steps with little deliberate intentional behavioral changes moving from wasteful to frugal (but definitely not cheap)!
+In the end, it all starts with small practical steps with little deliberate intentional behavioral changes, moving from wasteful to frugal (but not cheap)!

 Lao Tzu said, “A journey of a 1000 miles begins with one baby step at a time.”
 I have added to it “that it opens up a new understanding, clarity, and following one’s Life purpose when you are deliberate about it”- Zinzi Mdedetyana

-We all dream of a better and great life for ourselves and our loved ones, someday in the future based on what we wish, dream, want, and imagine our future to be.
+We all dream of a better and greater life for ourselves and our loved ones, someday in the future based on what we wish, dream, want, and imagine our future to be.

-We should also bear in mind that, when it comes to your money, although you live in the present (now), the focus should also not be on what your money can do for you now, but can it also stretch enough to focus on the future (dreams and goals), ensuring that some of it, is put away Today so that it can work and take care of you Tomorrow.
+We should also bear in mind that, when it comes to your money, although you live in the present (now), the focus should also not be on what your money can do for you now, but whether it can also stretch enough to focus on the future (achieving dreams and goals), ensuring that some of it is put away Today so that it can work and take care of you Tomorrow.

-It is also important to note that you must pay yourself first, before paying (sharing) your hard-earned money with others, so that there’s always enough to look after you and your family when you really need it; it serves you as it should.
+It is also important to note that you must pay yourself first, before sharing your hard-earned money with others so that there’s always enough to look after you and your family when you really need it; it serves you as it should.

-Take it like a prepaid investment (paying it forward before you even need the money) that would see your money grow and that will help you to achieve your goals, dreams, and your future.
+Take it like a prepaid investment (paying it forward before you even need the money) that will see your money grow and that will help you achieve your goals, dreams, and future.

 What are we talking about here is that, by using savings and investment vehicles, you are being smart about how to grow and expand your hard-earned money wisely, so it works for you like clockwork.